kajalnegi/complex_math_evaluation/README.md

 # GSM-Identity
 This code repository is for GSM-Identity.
 It is developed in python 3.12.8
 <br>
-For assesing a LLM model in a fresh math complex dataset, use below command for any input_filepath is in the format of
+For assessing an LLM model on a new complex math dataset, use the command below with any input_filepath in the following format:
 <br>
 https://github.com/openai/grade-school-math/tree/3101c7d5072418e28b9008a6636bde82a006892c/grade_school_math/data